Gilgo Beach serial killings: Amber Lynn Costello

-Costello, 27, of West Babylon, New York, a small town near Gilgo Beach, went missing on September 2, 2010 after going to meet with a stranger who had called her several times and offered $2,500 for her services.
-At the time of her disappearance, Costello's family believed that she was in a residential drug rehabilitation center.
-They did not immediately report her as missing when she stopped responding to messages and phone calls.

-Costello's roommate gave police a description of the unknown client and the first-generation Chevrolet Avalanche he was driving.
-More than a decade later, these facts prompted the investigation into Rex Heuermann as a possible suspect.
-Born in Charlotte and raised in Wilmington, North Carolina, Costello was living in West Babylon with several other heroin addicts when she disappeared.

-Prior to moving to West Babylon, Costello had been living with her second husband in Clearwater, Florida, and was working as a waitress.
-She had been a strong student but had become addicted to drugs as a teenager.
-She had been sexually assaulted by a neighbor when she was 6 years old.
+Amber Lynn Costello, 27, of West Babylon, New York, went missing on September 2, 2010, after leaving to meet a stranger who had called her several times and offered $2,500 for her services.
+Her remains were later found on December 13, 2010.
+Before moving to West Babylon, Costello lived with her second husband in Clearwater, Florida, and worked as a waitress.
+She had been a strong student but became addicted to drugs as a teenager.
+She had been sexually assaulted by a neighbor at age six.
 Costello was 4 ft 11 in and weighed approximately 100 lb.
+Her family believed she was in a residential drug rehabilitation center at the time she went missing.
+They did not immediately report her missing when she stopped responding to messages and calls.

+Costello's roommate provided police with a description of the unknown client and the first‑generation Chevrolet Avalanche he was driving.
+More than a decade later, this information helped lead investigators to Heuermann as a suspect.
+Born in Charlotte and raised in Wilmington, North Carolina, Costello was living in West Babylon with several other heroin users when she disappeared.

 Additional six victims discovered in March and April 2011

-Four more sets of remains were discovered on March 29 and April 4, 2011.
-All of the remains were found in another area off the parkway near Oak Beach and Gilgo Beach, within 2 miles and to the east of those found in December 2010.
-The newly discovered victims were Jessica Taylor, Valerie Mack, Tanya Jackson, and Jackson's daughter Tatiana Dykes.
-Suffolk Police subsequently expanded the search area up to the Nassau County border looking for more victims.
-Mack was not identified until 2020, and Jackson and her daughter were not identified until 2024.
+Four additional sets of remains were discovered on March 29 and April 4, 2011.
+All were found in another area off the parkway near Oak Beach and Gilgo Beach, within 2 miles east of the remains located in December 2010.
+These victims were Jessica Taylor, Valerie Mack, Tanya Jackson, and Jackson's daughter, Tatiana Dykes.
+Suffolk County Police Department subsequently expanded the search area to the Nassau County border in an effort to locate more victims.
+Mack was not identified until 2020, and Jackson and Dykes were not identified until 2024.

-Two further sets of remains were discovered on April 11, 2011, after the search expanded into Nassau County.
-They were found about 1 mile apart, approximately 5 miles west of those found in December.
-One set of remains belonged to a male victim who may have been a crossdresser or a transgender woman.
-The police nicknamed this victim "Asian Doe" because of forensic evidence indicating Asian ethnicity.
-They said the victim had been dead for between five and ten years.
-The other remains were those of "Jane Doe No. 7," whose partial remains had been discovered on Fire Island in 1996.
+Two additional sets of remains were found on April 11, 2011, after the search expanded into Nassau County.
+They were located about 1 mile apart and approximately 5 miles west of the remains discovered in December.
+One set belonged to a victim with XY chromosomes who may have been a crossdresser or a transgender woman.
+Police referred to this victim as "Asian Doe" based on forensic evidence indicating Asian ancestry.
+Investigators estimated that the victim had been dead for between five and ten years.
+The other set of remains belonged to "Jane Doe No. 7", whose partial remains had been found on Fire Island in 1996.
 Jane Doe No. 7 was identified as Karen Vergata in 2023.